elementor/elementor-developers-docs/src/cli/library-connect.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Connect a site to Elementor library from the command line, simply provide a WordPress user and a connection token.
+Connect a site to the Elementor library from the command line by simply providing a WordPress user and a connection token.

 ## Command